AkiMadi16/tic-tac-toe/README.md

 - Add in-app screenshots.

 ## :pencil2: Planning & Problem Solving
-- Initial stage of planning was easy for me but later I have  decided to reduced the amount of ideas I have implemented with my limited timeframe.
+- Initial stage of planning was easy for me but later I have  decided to reduce the amount of ideas I have implemented with my limited timeframe.

 - I have created a simple tic-box schedule with my MS project knowledge and I wanted to keep a track of my progress with tasks that I have planned.